 Testing User Deletion

-Click the delete icon on any user card and confirm.
-The toast appears, and—without refreshing—the user card disappears from the grid.
+Click the trash icon on any user card and confirm.
+The toast appears, and the user card disappears from the grid.
+You no longer need to manually refresh the page.
 The usersAtom automatically refetched the data because the deleteUserAtom mutation invalidated the "users" key.

 This works because when you delete a user, you’re on the home page.
 The UserGridSuspense component is mounted and subscribed to usersAtom.
 When the reactivity system invalidates the "users" key, there’s an active subscriber listening, so the Atom refetches immediately.